Technical SEO

 Crawling tools

-Some popular crawling tools include Screaming Frog, Netpeak Spider, Ahrefs Site Audit, and SEMrush Site Audit.
+Popular options include Screaming Frog, Ahrefs Site Audit, SEMrush Site Audit, and Netpeak Spider.

 Site architecture analysis